Before you begin your International Money Transfer you need to make sure you have a few important pieces of information.

 Select 'Get rate' to calculate your transfer

-Note: The maximum amount that can be transferred overseas by ANZ Banking for Business is $150,000 (AUD), even if your profile’s daily limit amount is higher.
+Note: The maximum amount that can be transferred overseas via ANZ Banking for Business is AUD150,000, even if your Pay Anyone daily limit is higher.

 Step 4 - Accept the terms and conditions

-We can’t process your transfer if you don’t accept the terms and conditions.
+We can’t process your International Money Transfer if you don’t accept the terms and conditions.

-Select Continue to complete the transfer and proceed to the confirmation page.
+Select 'Continue' to complete the International Money Transfer and proceed to the 'Review and confirm' page.

-You can check the details of your transfer here and if you made a mistake, or you’d like to change something, you can select Back and make the required changes.
+You can check the details of your International Money Transfer here and if you made a mistake, or if you’d like to change something, you can select 'Back' and make the required changes.

-ANZ Internet Banking for Business operators can select “Request authorisation” to submit the transfer to the relevant Authoriser or Adminstrator for approval.
+ANZ Internet Banking for Business operators can select 'Request authorisation' to submit the International Money Transfer to the relevant Authoriser or Administrator for approval.

 Transaction authorisations summary.

-Note: ANZ Internet Banking for Business Authorisers/Administratiors must authorise the transaction on the same day the transfer is lodged, otherwise the transfer will expire and will need to be re-submitted.
+Note: ANZ Internet Banking for Business Authorisers/Administrators must authorise the transaction on the same day the International Money Transfer is lodged, otherwise the transaction will expire and will need to be re-submitted.

-Once you’ve confirmed your transfer, you’ll see your Lodgement Receipt, which is confirmation that your transfer has been successfully submitted.
+Once you’ve confirmed your International Money Transfer, you’ll see your Lodgement number, which is confirmation that the International Money Transfer has been successfully submitted.

-This doesn’t mean the transfer will be processed successfully, as that depends on the details you’ve entered being accurate and sufficient funds being available in the account you’ve chosen to transfer from.
+For your International Money Transfer to be processed successfully, the details that you’ve entered must be accurate and sufficient funds must be available in the account you’ve chosen to transfer from.

 Please take note of the Receipt number and Lodgement number for your own records.

-Note: Funds transferred overseas may take 2 - 4 business days before being available to the payee’s account, depending on when ANZ accepts your instructions and whether a third party correspondent is involved.
+Note: Funds transferred overseas may take 2 - 4 business days before being available in the payee’s (beneficiary's) account, depending on when ANZ accepts your instructions and whether a third party correspondent bank is involved.